NAOS Advanced Diploma in Psychosexual and Relationship Psychotherapy

 The NAOS Advanced Diploma in Psychosexual and Relationship Psychotherapy

-This Diploma shall be accredited by COSRT under the directorship of Bernd Leygraf, Dermot Kelly and Justyna Kulczyk.
+This Diploma is accredited by COSRT and as an advanced specialisation under the directorship of Bernd Leygraf, Dermot Kelly and Justyna Kulczyk-Lewinska.
 For the full faculty team see below.

 It takes place in-room in London on Sundays and on-zoom on Mondays once a month and trainees will commence clinical work under supervision at the end of the first year.
 We have made great efforts to draw on international academic, clinical or lived experience and therefore faculty members represent a wide range of cultures and backgrounds.
-Five are university professors, several have a doctorate.
+Six are university professors, several have a doctorate, many are published.

 Course philosophy

-In line with specialist ScoPED and revised COSRT psychosexual and relationship therapy competences the training is run at postgraduate level 7, hence all NAOS trainees shall already be qualified generic practitioners.
+In line with specialist ScoPED and revised COSRT psychosexual and relationship therapy competences the training is run at postgraduate level 7, hence all NAOS trainees, prior to starting this training, shall already be qualified generic practitioners (with a minimum of 2 years counselling, psychotherapy or psychology training).

 At the heart of our course is the intentional use of self and “beyond schoolism” (Clarkson 2010) – in that sense the programme is formational rather than “information” based.

-We encourage a critical awareness of power dynamics, systemic inequalities, and the lived experiences of those who are priviledged as well as those from marginalised communities.
+We encourage a critical awareness of power dynamics, systemic inequalities, and the lived experiences of those who are privileged as well as those from marginalised communities.

 Each module is carefully designed to align with this philosophy.
 Whether focusing on clinical assessment, the development of the therapeutic relationship, or addressing psychosexual concerns, students will be consistently encouraged to approach all material through the lens of joint cultural enquiry based on cultural humility intersectionality, and GSDR principles.
 The aim is to develop practitioners acutely aware of the social, cultural, and political contexts that shape the lives and relationships of their clients at the same time as being able to exercise clinical judgement.